badoo/techblog/_posts/2014-10-02-calabash-android-query.markdown

 The [EditText Api](http://developer.android.com/reference/android/widget/EditText.html) has a `setText()` method which takes a single argument (actually inherited from TextView).
 In the above example, we invoke the same operation with a string value.

-Arguments passed to `query` works in chain direction.
+Arguments passed to `query` work in chain direction.
 Each argument is invoked on the previous argument result.
 To read more about query directions, check this post: [Query Direction and Layouts](http://krazyrobot.com/2014/04/calabash-android-query-direction-and-layouts/).

-Whenever we want to invoke a method with single argument, we can call on selected view with syntax `:operation=><value>`.
-It is important to pass the value correctly to the operation: if it is a string, it should be passed with single/double quotes.
+Whenever we want to invoke a method with single argument, we can call on selected view using this syntax `:operation=><value>`.
+Please notice how the value is passed to the operation: if it is a string, it should be passed with single/double quotes.

 You can get the text value of a view by invoking the `getText()` method.
-If the method has no arguments, then you can call on selected view with syntax `:operation`.
+If the method has no arguments, then you can call on the selected view using the syntax `:operation`.

 {% highlight sh %}
 irb(main):001:0> query("EditText id:'email_input'",:getText)
 {% endhighlight %}

-The query also has a more shorter version to invoke the 'get' operation.
+The query also has shorter version to invoke the 'get' operation.
 Try this:

 {% highlight sh %}
 irb(main):001:0> query("EditText id:'email_input'",:text)
 {% endhighlight %}

-When you call `:operation` without 'get', it tries to find one of the methods `operation` , `getOperation` or `isOperation` on the view and invokes the first available operation.
+When you call `:operation` without 'get', it tries to find one of the methods `operation` , `getOperation` or `isOperation` on the view and invokes the first available one.

-# Update CheckBox and RadioButton
+# Update the CheckBox and RadioButton

-`CheckBox` and `RadioButton` inherit from a common view and both have the method [setChecked](http://developer.android.com/reference/android/widget/Checkable.html#setChecked(boolean)), which take a boolean value (true or false).
+The `CheckBox` and `RadioButton` inherit from a common view and both have the method called [setChecked](http://developer.android.com/reference/android/widget/Checkable.html#setChecked(boolean)), which take a boolean value (true or false).

 {% highlight sh %}
 irb(main):001:0> query("CheckBox id:'check_update'",:setChecked=>true)
 {% endhighlight %}

-Here we are passing true/false value without quotes since the method is expecting a boolean value.
+Boolean values are expected to be passed without quotes.
 Similarly, you can select the gender in the registration screen by using one the following queries:

 {% highlight sh %}
 irb(main):001:0> query("RadioButton id:'radio_male'",:setChecked=>true)